Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

 Therefore, since parameter $q^{(r)}$ corresponds to higher order interactions (of dimension $r$) in the dependency graph, it can be interpreted as propensity for the network to possess specific $r$-stars related to the cliques of the dependency graph.
 Hence, $q^{(1)}$ can be interpreted in the same way as the parameter $q$ in Erd\"{o}s-R\'{e}nyi.
-Similarly, $t$ can be interpreted as propensity for the network to possess triangles related to dependency graph.
-Indeed, the sufficient statistics are correlated with each other, and the value $0$ for a parameter means that given the value of other parameters, the number of cliques of the corresponding size tend to be close to the average number of possible cliques of that size.
+Similarly, $t$ can be interpreted as propensity for the network to possess triangles related to the dependency graph.
+Indeed, the sufficient statistics are correlated with each other, and the value $0$ for a parameter, say $q^{(r)}$, means that given the value of other parameters, the number of cliques of size $r$ is close to the average number of possible cliques of size $r$.